28 Speaking Stops, 32 Independent Ranks

 Single dry, close recorded perspective.

 The organ consists of three manuals and pedal with the console "en fenetre" and remains unaltered tonally.
 General tuning and maintenance was carried out for many years by Laycock and Bannister of Crosshills, Keighley.
 The only alterations that were carried out during their tenure was the replacement of the pedalboard and the conversion of the swell pedal to a balanced form.
-However, I suspect that the two mixtures may well have been Tierce mixtures originally which was usual for Willis whereas In the current instrument they are both Quint mixtures.
+However, I suspect that the two mixtures may well have been Tierce mixtures originally which was usual for Willis whereas in the current instrument they are both Quint mixtures.
 However, if this was indeed done then it was probably undertaken sometime during the early part of the last century.

 The swell Mixture is unusual with regards to its composition.
 It starts as a 12:19:22 in the bass and breaks back at D#/E (63/64) to become a straight forward C-G-C structure of 8;12;15.
 This continues for an octave to D#/E (75/76) where it breaks back to a C-C-G pattern as a 1:8:12 setting.
 Quite odd but it seems to work but I really can't quite see the logic behind it.